dxw/playbook/playbook.md

 ### Commercial Operations

-We are the team that enables and encourages dxw to achieve its missions(s) and uphold its values.
+We are the team that enables and encourages dxw to achieve its mission(s) and uphold its values.

 #### Commercial Operations Team Principles